 What I know

 I take pride in understanding the broad stack of technology that Microsoft offers and knowing how it can be linked with business applications on Power Platform.
-CDS gives me the tools to configure data models, business logic, security, administration and data connectivity.
+Dataverse gives me the tools to configure data models, business logic, security, administration and data connectivity.
 Power Apps offers the UI layer where I can then bring this solution to life via Model-driven and Canvas apps.

 That’s the geeky part.
 All this awesome tech will be meaningless if we can’t solve your actual business problems with it.
 So, let’s not start with the “what” but rather makes sure we’ve covered the “why” and “how” before diving deeper, okay?